At a conventional plant, most operations are performed manually by workers.

 As in industry, digital transformation in the energy sector is based on the Internet of Things, AI, and high-speed communications.

-Its tasks: equipment automation - for example, video surveillance systems help monitor the condition of power plants so the operator can prevent an accident before it happens; increased energy efficiency - the combined work of smart sensors, controllers, and other devices distributes the load evenly among consumers; introducing environmentally friendly energy sources - for example, the digital transformation of a critical infrastructure facility may include integrating solar plants, wind generators, heat pumps, and
+Its tasks are: equipment automation - for example, video surveillance systems help monitor the condition of power plants so the operator can prevent an accident before it happens; improving energy efficiency - the combined work of smart sensors, controllers, and other devices distributes the load evenly among consumers; introducing clean energy sources - for example, the digital transformation of a critical infrastructure facility may include the integration of solar plants, wind turbines, heat pumps, and

-other devices into the traditional network; improving service quality - for example, after matrix meters are installed, residents do not have to report to the supplier how much electricity was used during the month, because such a device sends readings automatically.
+other devices into the traditional network; improved service quality - for example, after matrix meters are installed, residents do not have to tell the provider how much electricity was used in a month, because the device sends readings automatically.

 In addition to smart sensors, meters, and artificial intelligence, the digital transformation of energy facilities uses drones, Big Data collection, and high-speed data exchange via 4G/5G.